pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add a variable called `soil_xpos` inside the for-loop.
+Add a variable called `soil_xpos` inside the for loop.
 Calculate each clone's x-position using a different value in the `Stage.flower_patch_locations` list and set it to the value of `soil_xpos` with this formula: